wix-incubator/erb/cluster/wix-app-info/README.md

 An app-info app that is intended to be served from (wix-management-app)[../wix-management-app].
 It provides basic app info (general info, environment, configs) and can be extended with custom pages/views.

+Each view can return data in two formats:
+ - json - given 'application/json' Accept header is present;
+ - html - otherwise.

 ## install

 ```js